PulseTick/PulseTickIOS/README.md

 # PulseTick IOS App
 PulseTick is a free, open source, independently developed application dedicated to providing real-time data from PulseChain.
-My mission is to offer users an easy and intuitive way to track PulseChain token prices.
+My mission is to offer users an easy and intuitive way to track their PulseChain token prices.
 The app requires no permissions and does not require an account or wallet connection.

 This application is not affiliated with, endorsed by, or directly associated with PulseChain or any of its services.
 The data provided in this app is sourced directly from publicly available APIs, and is presented for informational purposes only.